Rope found hanging in Wallace's garage was coincidence - WHIZ News

 Since finding his voice over the last month, the 26-year-old Mobile, Alabama native has embraced an international role in NASCAR’s attempt to push past its rocky racial history.
 Wallace has worn an “I Can’t Breathe” shirt, raced with a Black Lives Matter paint scheme in Virginia and successfully lobbied for the Confederate flag ban.

-NASCAR has assigned security to Wallace at the track and has been protective of the driver.
+NASCAR assigned security to Wallace at the track.
 The first word of the incident came in a sharply worded statement in which NASCAR said it was “angry and outraged” over the “heinous act” that the series directly linked to racism.

 The FBI sent 15 agents to Talladega for Monday’s rescheduled race at the same time the industry rallied around Wallace.
 In an unprecedented show of solidarity, every team member on pit road lined up behind him during the national anthem.